About the Community Project:

 The project was conceived by members of the local community who wanted to celebrate the tenth anniversary of Swains Lane nature reserve by improving the site for all to enjoy.

 It was one of a number of community nature projects supported through the Blackdown Hills Natural Futures project.
-Blackdown Hills AONB also provided financial support to the project via a grant from the Sustainable Development Fund.
+Blackdown Hills National Landscape also provided financial support to the project via a grant from the Sustainable Development Fund.

 The project involved installing educational displays, fitting new boardwalks by the pond, improving access, recruiting volunteers and creating a long-term plan for the site.